barborawolf/stats-tutorials/tutorials/data/README.md

 Speed and accuracy of eye movements from several subjects in [an eye tracking experiment](https://doi.org/10.3758/s13414-017-1480-9).
 Slightly simplified from the full set of data.

+## sleep

+Extra sleep gained while on one of two drugs.
+Data reported in Student's article '[The probable error of a mean](https://www.jstor.org/stable/2331554)' in *Biometrika*.

 ## titanic

 Survival of passengers on the Titanic.
 Data collected by the British Board of Trade.
 Adapted from the [`Titanic`](https://www.rdocumentation.org/packages/datasets/topics/Titanic) data in R (by converting from a table into a data frame).